ms2176/QLand/README.md

 ## Project Structure

     ├── app             <- The directly executable code of the scheduler.
-    ├── LST_RF          <- Jupyter notebook illustrating the use of RF model over LST index.
-    ├── LST_SVM         <- Jupyter notebook illustrating the use of SVM model over LST index.
-    ├── NDVI_RF         <- Jupyter notebook illustrating the use of RF model over NVDI index.
-    ├── NDVI_SVM        <- Jupyter notebook illustrating the use of SVM model over NVDI index.
     ├── images          <- Holds README images.
+    ├── classical algorithms             <- Classical Algorithms used for desertification prediction.
+    |   ├── LST_RF          <- Jupyter notebook illustrating the use of RF model over LST index.
+    |   ├── LST_SVM         <- Jupyter notebook illustrating the use of SVM model over LST index.
+    |   ├── NDVI_RF         <- Jupyter notebook illustrating the use of RF model over NVDI index.
+    |   └── NDVI_SVM        <- Jupyter notebook illustrating the use of SVM model over NVDI index.
     └────
 --------